-All records under the control of Defendants-Respondents pertaining to these internal discussions, and "extensive research and analysis" will reveal what information they relied on to conclude that the economic nature of Bitcoin allowed them to conclude that Bitcoin is a "financial product or service" before they promulgated the Regulation.
+All records under the control of Defendants-Respondents pertaining to these internal discussions or debates will reveal what information they relied on to determine the economic nature of Bitcoin and conclude that Bitcoin is a "financial product or service" before they promulgated the Regulation.
 These records must have been incorporated into the rulemaking process, but the rulemaking process to the extent it covered the economic nature of Bitcoin clearly happened behind closed doors and is not readily available to the public.

 Fourth, no prejudice will result from granting this application for disclosure.
 The request has been carefully tailored to focus only on narrow factual questions, which will hopefully clarify the disputed factual issues.
 The limited discovery is specially tailored to answer the narrow questions as to the economic nature of Bitcoin and as to whether the Regulation was designed and issued in an arbitrary and capricious fashion.
-Obtaining the information is not burdensome and is capable of being produced in a relatively short period of time.
+The information is not burdensome to obtain and is capable of being produced in a relatively short period of time.